-- In the food processor, fitted with the”S” blade, break down to a flour, 1 cup of sunflower seeds and the pumpkin seeds.
+In the food processor, fitted with the”S” blade, break the sunflower and pumpkin seeds down to a flour.

-- Dehydrate at 115 degrees F for 8 hours, flip them on to the mesh sheet and peel the teflex sheet off.
+Dehydrate at 145 degrees (F) for 1 our them reduce to 115 degrees (F) for 8 hours, flip them on to the mesh sheet and peel the teflex sheet off.
 Continue drying for another 6-8 hours or until dry.

 Once cool, snap the crackers and apart and store in an air tight container for 2 weeks.